pathumego/fontpakagist/README.md

     fib effect_outline Avara.ttf --outline-width 20
     fib effect_inline Avara.ttf --outline-width 20 --gap 25
     fib effect_shadow Avara.ttf --angle 45 --outline-width 5 --shadow-width 30
+## Font packages

+The font package format is a container for a font family's font files and extended metadata.
+Its purpose is to contain all necessary working files for a font family, as well as its meta-information (README, font log, metadata, categories, description).

+### Create a font package

+Commands to work with font package all start with `fib pkg`.

+To create a font package from one or more font files:

+    fib pkg create PropCourierSans-Bold.otf PropCourierSans-Medium.otf PropCourierSans-Regular.otf

+Fib will try to guess if the input fonts belong to the same family by reading the `familyname` font attribute.

+### Validate an existing font package

+TODO

+### Sync font package metadata

+TODO